KalaMayAnalytics/HR-Analytics-Project/README.md

   - Job Involvement and other variables
 - Employee performance is relatively stable across analyzed groups
 - Job involvement shows minor variation, slightly higher among senior employees
 - No clear drivers of performance or engagement were identified
+- The limited variability of Performance Rating (mostly values 3 and 4) suggests that the evaluation scale may be too coarse, potentially masking meaningful differences between employees

 ## Limitations